 Financial need, as calculated by Scholarship America, must be demonstrated for the student to receive an award.

 Scholarship America will select up to twenty-five (25) finalists.
-An external selection committee will select recipients.
+A selection committee will select recipients.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.
 Previous recipients are not eligible to reapply.
 All applicants agree to accept the decision as final.

 All applicants will be notified in mid-July.